naveen0x/aquabot/README.md

-# aquabot firmware and softwate
+# Aquabot firmware and software